open-climate-data-science/ocds-sandbox/README.md

 # ocds-sandbox
-Repository for binder environment for Open Climate Data Science Workshop tutorial
+Repository for binder environment for Open Climate Data Science Workshop tutorial.

+Last updated: 2022-02-24
+Current environment is for beginner tutorial only.